Deane Pappas

+Early life and amateur career

 Pappas was born in Phalaborwa, Limpopo province, South Africa, as the second youngest of four brothers, three of them to became professional golfers.
 He was a three-time All-American at the University of Arkansas, where he was a teammate of John Daly.

 At the 1988 Eisenhower Trophy at Ullna Golf Club in Stockholm, Sweden, Pappas together with his brother Sean, was part of the four-men team representing Greece.

+Professional career

-Pappas turned professional in 1992 and joined the Sunshine Tour in 1994.
-He won for the first time on the tour in 2001, at the prestigious South African PGA Championship.
+In 1992, Pappas turned professional.
+He joined the Sunshine Tour in 1994.
+Pappas won for the first time on the tour in 2001, at the prestigious South African PGA Championship.
 He claimed his second tour victory in 2009 at the Dimension Data Pro-Am.

-Between 1996 and 2007, Pappas played extensively in the United States, winning two tournaments on the Buy.com Tour, the first in 2000 and the second the following year He played three seasons on the PGA Tour, the first in 1999 after finishing tied for second place at qualifying school, but has never been able to retain his card..
+Between 1996 and 2007, Pappas played extensively in the United States, winning two tournaments on the Buy.com Tour, the first in 2000 and the second the following year he played three seasons on the PGA Tour, the first in 1999 after finishing tied for second place at qualifying school.
 Pappas and his younger brother, Brenden, in 2001 became the first brothers to graduate simultaneously to the PGA Tour by finishing in the top 15 on the Buy.com Tour money list.

+Personal life

-Pappas lives in Arkansas in the United States with his wife Shona, and two children, Callen and Devyn.
-They manage Ridgepointe Country Club in Jonesboro.
+Pappas lives in the American state of Arkansas with his wife Shona, and two children, Callen and Devyn.
+They currently live in Jonesboro, Arkansas.